polywrap/documentation/docs/developers/create-as-web3api.md

 It's time to build and customizing your own Web3API!
 We'll be adding IPFS support to the SimpleStorage Web3API.

+A complete project with the modifications described below can be found [here](https://github.com/Web3-API/demos/tree/main/simple-storage/web3api-completed).

 ### **Update the mutation schema**

 The first step to adding new Web3API functionality is defining the method we want our users to query in GraphQL.
 Add the following method & custom data types to your `./src/mutation/schema.graphql` schema file: